You Earned a Ticket!

 Both the state and federal governments from time to time provide financial incentives to encourage K-12 schools to take actions or participate in programs.

 For example, as part of the fiscal stimulus measures enacted under the Obama administration, the federal government created the Investing in Innovation Fund, better known as the i3 grants.
-These awards provided temporary funding to local education agencies and community-based organizations to test new ideas and demonstrate the value of new practices.
+These awards provided temporary funding to school districts, charter schools and community-based organizations to test new ideas and demonstrate the value of new practices.

 California officials perhaps took a page from the federal book when they set aside $250 million to encourage innovation in the area of career-technical education by creating the "California Career Pathways Trust."
 The program awarded grants to schools and community colleges to work in partnership with local business to create new technical programs and curriculum.
-The Low Performing Schools block grant directed $300 million to schools with low results, subject to an application process and two rounds of reporting, one due in early 2019, the other in late 2021.
+The Low Performing Schools block grant directed $300 million to schools with low results, subject to an application process and two rounds of reporting.
+As of 2024 the program is no longer funded.

 Emergency funds

-During times of crisis, aid from the federal government is crucial.
 California's constitution requires a balanced budget.
-The federal government can take on debt, so it is far better equipped to expend large sums.
+The federal government can take on debt, so it is far better equipped to expend large sums in an emergency.
+For example, the COVID-19 pandemic imposed dramatic temporary costs on California’s education system.
 The Coronavirus Aid, Recovery, and Economic Security (CARES) Act, passed in March of 2020, provided $30.75 billion to states for education.
 California increased education spending in 2020 in part by taking funds from other state programs.
 That strategy was only viable because Congress passed the American Rescue Plan, granting states the financial support they needed to respond to the calamity.

 California schools feed all children